labzero/adpq/README.md

 # Requirements List

-**a.
-Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted**
+####A. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted
 > Aaron Cripps, Product Owner

-**b.
-Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions**
+####B. Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions
 > The majority of the team is based in the San Francisco Bay Area.
 One member is in Tucson AZ, one member in Little Rock AR.
 Our team collaborates using tools like Slack, Google Hangouts, Screen Hero, GoToMeeting, and Google Docs.
 * Product Manager - Aaron Cripps
 * Technical Architect - Sasha Voynow, Matt Wilson